• Go to app

 Traditional and tasty ceviche.
 Image credits: @lucanphoto on Instagram

 Traditionally, the Fijian cooking method uses an open fire or in an underground oven dug out of the ground and covered with banana leaves.
-Still used today, the Lovo or underground overcooking is a thrilling cultural experience for all travellers to Fiji.
+Still used today, the Lovo or underground overcooking is a thrilling cultural experience for all travelers to Fiji.

 Fijians typically eat rice, sweet potato, cassava, fish, coconut, and taro.
 Meat, chicken, and fish are also traditionally cooked in a Lovo.